 1. Highland Park

-Host to Rochester’s celebrated Lilac Festival in May, Highland boasts the most extensive collection of lilacs in the country, with over 500 varieties across 1,200 shrubs.
-You’ll also find a vast Japanese Maple collection, 35 varieties of magnolias, 700 rhododendron specimens, and 300 conifer varieties in the pinetum.
-Many of the trees are the tallest of their species in the state, though few are native.
-Some have even described Highland as a museum or zoo of exotic plants and trees.
-Arnold Arboretum of Harvard University sent the original specimens to Rochester for simultaneous scientific study.
-Meander along paved and mown-grass pathways to find Lamberton Conservatory, the Poet’s Garden, Highland Bowl, and Warner Castle’s Sunken Garden.
+Host to Rochester’s renowned Lilac Festival in May, Highland Park features the most extensive collection of lilacs in the country, with over 500 varieties across 1,200 shrubs.
+You will also find a large Japanese Maple collection, 35 varieties of magnolias, 700 rhododendron specimens, and 300 conifer varieties in the pinetum.
+Many of the trees are the tallest of their kind in the state, although few are native.
+Some have even called Highland Park a museum or zoo of exotic plants and trees.
+Arnold Arboretum of Harvard University sent the original specimens to Rochester for scientific study at the same time.
+Walk along paved and mown-grass pathways to discover Lamberton Conservatory, the Poet’s Garden, Highland Bowl, and Warner Castle’s Sunken Garden.

 Rochester, delivered